 The foundation’s bodies comprise the board and the managing director.

 The board members are appointed for three years at a time.
 Among the members they have selected, the City of Turku shall appoint one board member as the chairperson.
-From the members of the board, the City of Turku shall also appoint the first vice-chairperson for the board, and the executive committee shall appoint the second vice-chairperson.
+From the members of the board, the City of Turku shall also appoint the first vice-chairperson for the board, and the board shall appoint the second vice-chairperson.

 The active duty period for the chairperson and vice-chairperson is three years.